 The Exeggcute reunite and hop happily on a leaf stone, turning them into Exeggcutor.
 I would say this was completely random, but earlier there was a shot where Psyduck gets hit in the head with a rock and you can see for a second that it’s a leaf stone.
 Still fairly random, but they did foreshadow it, I suppose.

 Pikachu and the others bid farewell to the other Pokemon and head back to Ash, Misty and Not-Brock.
 Cut back to Meowth who did nothing whatsoever during this entire short.
-He’s floating down a stream and he tells us that he never wants to go to camp again.
-Oh that’s why he was alone I guess.
+He’s floating down a stream and tells us that he never wants to go to camp again.
+Oh that’s why he was alone.
 Wait, what camp?
 There was a camp in there?
 Or did he mean ‘camping’?
 Ah, who cares?

 Cut back to Ash, Misty and Not-Brock who are waking up from their nap….It’s nearing night time now….they slept all day?
 Also, how far away were Pikachu and the others?
 They couldn’t have been that far considering they went there, did all of that stuff and then came back before Ash and Co. woke up, yet they didn’t seem to weather that huge friggin’ storm or even hear it off in the distance?
 They must be deaf in addition to blind.